nabto/unabto/src/modules/fingerprint_acl/README.md

 1. Client connects locally.
 Connection access is granted since device is unpaired.
 2. Client calls getPublicInfo.json to find out if you are paired with the device.
 3. Client goes into pairing mode and calls pairWithDevice.json.
-4. Client is granted owner permissions to the device
+4. Client is granted owner permissions to the device { controlled by firstUserPermissions}

 # paired device local pairing access